cs8u7/Web_Application_Reconnaissance/README.md

 	- *Training and Courses*: Participate in OSINT training programs and courses.
 	- *Communities and Forums*: Join OSINT communities and forums to exchange knowledge.
 	- *Publications and Blogs*: Follow OSINT blogs and publications for the latest updates.

-#### 2.1.3 Website Analysis

-- `HTML Source Code`: Inspect the website’s HTML source code for comments, hidden fields, and other clues.

 ### 3.4.
 Active Reconnaissance

 https://pentester.land/blog/compilation-of-recon-workflows/